Jakarta Charter: Subsequent developments

-On 17 August 1945, Sukarno and Hatta declared Indonesian independence.
-The following day, the Preparatory Committee for Indonesian Independence (PPKI), which had been established with Japanese permission on 7 August, was due to meet.
-Hatta in particular and Sukarno were both worried that the obligation on Muslims would alienate non-Muslims.
-Before the meeting, Hatta met with Muslim leaders and managed to persuade them to agree to the removal of the seven words "for the sake of national unity".
-The PPKI then met and elected Sukarno and Hatta president and vice-president respectively.
-It then discussed the draft constitution, including the preamble.
-Hatta spoke in favour of removing the seven words, and Balinese delegate I Gusti Ketut Pudja suggested replacing the Arabic word Allah with the Indonesian word for God (Tuhan).
-This was accepted, but for some reason when the constitution was officially published, this change was not made.
-Following further discussion, the constitution was approved.

 When the 1945 constitution was replaced by the United States of Indonesia Federal Constitution of 1949, and this in turn replaced by the Provisional Constitution of 1950, there were no attempts to include the seven words in the preambles, despite their similarity to 1945 version.
-However, in 1959, the Constitutional Assembly of Indonesia, which had been set up to produce a permanent constitution, reached deadlock as the Islamist faction wanted a greater role for Islam, but like the other factions, did not have enough support to win the two-thirds majority to push through its proposals.
-The Islamist faction supported the government's proposal to return to the 1945 Constitution on condition that the obligation on Muslims be re-inserted in the preamble.
+In 1955, Indonesia held its first legislative election, followed a few months later by elections for a Constitutional Assembly, which would draw up a definitive constitution.
+To the dismay of Islamists, who had expected majorities in both, Muslim parties won only a minority of seats, effectively ending their hopes of a constitution based on Islam.
+In 1959, the Constitutional Assembly reached deadlock as the Islamist faction wanted a greater role for Islam, but like the other factions, did not have enough support to win the two-thirds majority to push through its proposals.
+The Islamist faction supported the government's proposal to return to the 1945 Constitution on condition that the obligation on Muslims - the "seven words" - be re-inserted in the preamble.
 The nationalist faction voted this down, and in response, the Islamist faction vetoed the reintroduction of the 1945 Constitution.
 On 9 July 1959, Sukarno issued a decree dissolving the assembly and reinstating the original constitution, but without the seven words the Islamists wanted.
-To placate them, Sukarno stated that his decree relied on the Jakarta Charter, which had inspired the 1945 Constitution and which was an "inseparable", but was not a legal part of it.
+To placate them, Sukarno stated that his decree relied on the Jakarta Charter, which had inspired the 1945 Constitution and which was an "inseparable" from, but not a legal part of it.

-There were two further attempts to revive the Jakarta Charter.
-In the 1968 special session of the Provisional People's Consultative Assembly (MPRS), Parmusi, a new Islamist party, called for it to have legal force, but the proposal was voted down.
-In 2002, during the MPR session that passed the final amendments to the constitutions, a number of small Islamic parties with the support of Vice-president Hamzah Haz tried again, this time by amending the Article 29 of the constitution to make shariah law obligatory on Muslims, but they were resoundingly defeated.
+There were further attempts to revive the Jakarta Charter.
+Following the fall of Sukarno the 1966 session of the Provisional People's Consultative Assembly (MPRS), calls for recognition of the Jakarta Charter were ignored.
+Then in the 1967 session and the 1968 Special Session, attempts by parties including Parmusi, a new Islamist party, calling for it to have legal force, were voted down.
+In 1999, after the end of the authoritarian New Order regime, the MPR realised the need for amendments to the Constitution.
+However, all factions agreed to leave the preamble unchanged, effectively ruling out the insertion of the "seven words" and an Islamic character to the Constitution.
+After the 1999 elections, and the need for caution in expressing controversial options, some Islamist politicians called for the "seven words" to be added to article 29 of the Consultation.
+In 2002, during the MPR session that passed the final amendments to the constitution, a number of small Islamic parties with the support of Vice-president Hamzah Haz made a last attempt to amend Article 29 of the Constitution to make shariah law obligatory on Muslims, but they were resoundingly defeated.
+There was never any hope of success, given the lack of a majority in favour, but this symbolic effort sent a signal to the supporters of the Islamist parties that their party was aware of their aspirations.